svenssonaxel/pdf-sign/README.md

   Allows inserting images and .pdf files but will rasterize them rather than retain the vector graphics, resulting in lower quality.
 * **Okular:**
   Allows free-hand annotations, but not saving those for later use.
-  Allows inserting custom saved stamps, but these will not be visible in other PDF readers.
+  Allows inserting custom saved stamps, but will rasterize them rather than retain the vector graphics, resulting in lower quality.
+  (Older versions of Okular might save the stamps in a way that isn't visible in other PDF readers.)
 * **Evince:**
   Allows certain kinds of annotations, but nothing that can look like a free-hand signature.
 * **pdftk**, **ghostscript**, and other command-line tools: